Cleverttech/Cleverttech/README.md

 🎓 I’m currently :

-‣  💻solidifying my roots in JavaScript Full stack development by partaking in an intensive MERN stack program with Ironhack coding Bootcamp with due graduation by end month of May/2021.<br>
+‣   📝solidifying my roots in JavaScript Full stack development by partaking in an intensive MERN stack program with Ironhack coding Bootcamp with due graduation by end month of May/2021.<br>
 ‣  delving deeper into DevOp tools like Docker.<br>
 ‣ Problem solving with optimized Data Structures and Algorithm.<br>
 ‣ AWS and open to other cloud programming tools.